Blonde versus brunette rivalry: Competitive events

-The existence of the blonde vs. brunette rivalry in the U.S. society dates back to at least 1875 when the first female professional baseball players were assigned to teams according to their hair color.
+Blonde vs. brunette rivalries in U.S. society date back to at least 1875, when the first female professional baseball players were assigned to teams according to their hair color.
 Baseball historian John Thorn notes that blonde and brunette baseball teams barnstormed the country in the late 1800s.
 A 1924 newspaper article referenced a female swimming meet and listed, among the many events, a "blonde vs. brunette" relay race, that was "Won by the blondes".
-A more contemporary example is the gridiron football game called blondes vs. brunettes powderpuff football, a charity event that raises money for the Alzheimer's Association.
-The annual contests were started in the fall of 2005, in Washington D.C.
-The games have received considerable publicity to include feature articles in The Washington Post and are now played in 16 cities around the United States.
+A more recent example is the gridiron football game called blondes vs. brunettes powderpuff football, a charity event that raises money for the Alzheimer's Association.
+The annual contests started in the fall of 2005, in Washington D.C.
+The games have received considerable publicity, including feature articles in The Washington Post, and are now played in 16 cities around the United States.

 In some cases, blondes and brunettes on the same team may compete against each other.
-Anson Dorrance the women's soccer coach at the University of North Carolina is known for dividing his team into blondes and brunettes and then having them compete against each other.
+Anson Dorrance, the women's soccer coach at the University of North Carolina, is known for dividing his team into blondes and brunettes and then having them compete against each other.
 Losers have been forced to stand in front of the goal facing the rear of the net while the winners take penalty shots against their posteriors.
 Dorrance, in his years of coaching female athletes, claims to have learned that women are motivated differently from males and that his "blondes vs. brunettes drill" worked with his female team because it was a "matter of pride".

+Blonde vs. brunette chess matches began in 2011 as part of the World Chess Tournament held in Moscow.
+The matches were hosted by the Botvinnik Central Chess Club and featured two teams of young girls: blondes dressed in light colors and brunettes dressed in dark colors.

-Tug of war events have also featured teams of blondes and brunettes competing against each other.
+Tug-of-war events have also featured teams of blondes and brunettes competing against each other.
 During a 1918 picnic in Ohio, a tug of war between blondes and brunettes was "Won by the blondes (They stripped the brunettes off the rope against a tree like beads off a string.)"
-Sports writer Pete Axthelm refereed a 1978 tug of war between blonde and brunette women at a Kentucky charity event, declaring the blonde team, led by Anita Madden, winners of the event.
+Sportswriter Pete Axthelm refereed a 1978 tug of war between blonde and brunette women at a Kentucky charity event, declaring the blonde team, led by Anita Madden, winners of the event.